Using Coffee Grounds In Your Garden

 To make a potting mixture, mix equal parts coffee grounds and topsoil.
 If you’re adding it directly to flower beds, simply sprinkle it on top.

 Make sure you don’t layer it thicker than half an inch.
-Use a small fork or rake to spread the coffee grounds evenly and mix them in with the top layer of your flower bed.
+Use a small fork or rake to spread the coffee grounds evenly.
+Mix them in with the top layer of your flower bed.

-Green compost materials are considered the โwet ingredientsโ of a compost pile, such as food scraps, cut grass, or coffee grounds, as well as manure.
+Green compost materials are considered the “wet ingredients” of a compost pile.
+Such as food scraps, cut grass, coffee grounds, and manure.

-This type of compost material introduces the essential element of nitrogen to the compost, which attracts important microbes.
+This type of compost material introduces the essential element of nitrogen, which attracts important microbes.
 This provides the necessary tools to help break down the contents of the pile.

-Coffee grounds should make up no more than 20% of your entire compost pileโs volume to ensure various ingredients promote healthy and diverse microorganisms.
+Coffee grounds should make up no more than 20% of your entire compost pile’s volume.

 Recipe for Liquid Coffee Ground Fertilizer: